taneli1/projectar/README.md

 # Device requirements

-1. Device must have AR-Functionality for the application to work
+1. Device must have AR-Functionality for the application to work (api +24)